Fiscal Year 21-22 Deadline: April 30, 2022

-The mission of the CHET Just-in-Time (JIT) grant mechanism is to enable health equity researchers to obtain small funding amounts to support competitive extramural grant applications, manuscript submission fees, conference registrations, or support critical health equity training (directly related to an health equity research project).
-This small grants program is designed to support CHET primary, core, or affiliate faculty in conducting health equity related work.
-Eligibility is limited to full-time faculty (all title series including regular, research, clinical and special) at the University of Kentucky who are CHET affiliates or CHET core faculty (to request CHET affiliation please email firstname.lastname@example.org).
+The mission of the CHET Just-in-Time (JIT) grant mechanism is to enable health equity researchers to obtain small funding amounts to support competitive extramural grant applications, manuscripts submission fees, conference registrations, or support critical health equity training (directly related to an health equity research project).
+This small grants program is designed to support CHET members and affiliates in conducting health equity related work.
+Eligibility is limited to full-time faculty (all title series including regular, research, clinical and special) and post-doctoral fellows at the University of Kentucky who are CHET affiliates or CHET core faculty (to request CHET affiliation please email email@example.com).
 The JIT grants are open to health equity studies affecting any vulnerable group or population affected by health disparities.

 Eligible investigators may apply for up to $2000 annually from CHET.
 If you have received pilot or other award funding from CHET in the fiscal year, you will not be eligible for CHET JIT funding.
 The Just-in-Time funding must be spent within the fiscal year awarded.
-In this award cycle, funds will need to be utilized in accordance with COVID-19 research restrictions as designed by the VPR.
-Awards are made on a rolling basis and will continue until funds have been expended.
-We anticipate that $10,000 will be available for JIT funding for this fiscal year.
+Awards are made on a rolling basis and will continue until funds have been expended. $10,000 will be available for JIT funding for this fiscal year.

 Funding is permitted for:

 - Publication or printing costs (with an accepted manuscript/conference submission – please provide documentation of acceptance),

 - Conference registration when extramural grant funding is not available (with an accepted presentation – please provide documentation of acceptance),